 Depending on the source of your pet’s allergic reaction, there are many different methods of treatment.
 Be sure to check skin folds and ears as these areas are often overlooked but are more likely to house allergens and sores.
 Most treatment methods focus on controlling and reducing irritation.
-One natural treatment to soothe itching and inflammation that is gaining more traction is CBD.
-These products may address underlying metabolic processes to reduce the prevalence and severity of allergic reactions.
-Forgoing treatment may lead to more severe symptoms like hair loss or secondary bacterial or yeast infections.
+One beneficial treatment to soothe itching and irritation that is gaining more traction is CBD.

-CBD, or Cannabidiol, is a natural compound present in Hemp plants known for its ability to relieve pain, reduce inflammation and promote immune health.
-Hemp-derived CBD is federally legal in the US because it only contains trace amounts of THC, or Tetrahydrocannabinol – the active compound that causes a “high.”
-At Pure Paws, we extract our CBD from organic, superior-grade Industrial Hemp, grown on American farms under environmentally-friendly, sustainable conditions.
-Using a CO2 extraction method, we separate CBD from the other hundreds of cannabinoids, or chemical compounds, present in Hemp plants like THC.
-The resulting CBD isolate is 99 percent pure and free of THC, meaning it won’t cause your four-legged companion to feel intoxicated.
+CBD, or Cannabidiol, is a compound present in Hemp plants known for its ability to promote relaxation, reduce stress, and increase overall well-being.
+Hemp-derived CBD is federally legal in the US because it contains less than 0.3% THC, or Tetrahydrocannabinol – the active compound that causes a “high.”
+At Pure Paws, we extract our CBD from superior-grade Industrial Hemp, grown on American farms under environmentally-friendly, sustainable conditions.
+Using a specialized extraction method, we separate CBD from the other hundreds of cannabinoids, or chemical compounds, present in Hemp plants like THC.
+The resulting CBD isolate is pure, premium and won’t cause your four-legged companion to feel intoxicated.